Updated on January 2020

 Unfortunately, when traveling in Bolivia by bus, there a different types of situations that can cause a delay or the cancellation of your trip.
 The rainy season, between November and February/March can cause landslides, flooding and other complications on some routes.
 Accidents are rare but to avoid them companies and transit authorities will cancel departures.
 There is not much that can be done other than waiting for better conditions or taking a different, longer route.
 This is why, if you are traveling in Bolivia/Peru/Chile/Argentina during the rainy season be aware that this could happen and plan sufficient time to get to your destination, especially if you have a flight to take.
 Please note that during the rainy seasons it is common for flights to be cancelled too so, wherever your destination, don’t book close connections.

 Bolivia has a strong protest culture.
+This can be particularly problematic when traveling Bolivia by bus.
 Long strikes (24 hours and longer) are usually announced but sometimes small communities will block major roads for a certain number of hours and without warning.
 Sometimes there is no alternative road and no other solution than to wait for the roadblock to lift.
 It may be possible to cross the blockade by foot and then take another method of transportation but only do that when there is no other solution.
 These situations vary a lot and the bus company will do what they can to help you get to your destination.

 3. Know where you’re sitting